 Best Spots to Camp This Summer

 It’s officially summertime in the Santa Cruz Mountains!
 The summer sun is drying everyone out after a rainy spring, the flowers are in full bloom, and those shady hiking trails have never looked so inviting.
 With the UCSC students out of town and the locals reclaiming the area, many people are looking around for summer camping destinations.
-The Santa Cruz Mountains have lots of scenic campgrounds for visitors and locals alike to take advantage of, here are some of our favorites.
+The Santa Cruz Mountains have a scenic campground for you, here are some of our favorites.

 Location: 21600 Big Basin Hwy, Boulder Creek, CA 95006

 Camping fee: $35/night + $10 per extra vehicle

 Description: Established in 1902, Big Basin Redwoods State Park is California’s oldest state park.
 The campground lies in the shade of the towering redwoods, and each site provides parking, bear box, fire ring, and a picnic table.
 There are bathrooms and water onsite.